BinarCode/laravel-restify/UPGRADING.md

 `use Binaryk\LaravelRestify\Http\Controllers\Concerns\FindsUserByEmail;` and call `$this->findUserByEmail($userModel, $email)` to match.

+### `resetPassword` signs the user out everywhere; `forgotPassword` honours the broker throttle

+A successful `resetPassword` now rotates the user's `remember_token`, dispatches `Illuminate\Auth\Events\PasswordReset`, and - when the user model uses Sanctum's `HasApiTokens` - deletes every personal access token the user holds, so a stolen session or API token no longer survives a reset.
+Clients holding a token for that user get a `401` on their next request and must log in again.
+Set `restify.auth.revoke_tokens_on_reset` to `false` (or `RESTIFY_REVOKE_TOKENS_ON_RESET=false`) to keep tokens alive; a published `config/restify.php` without the key revokes, like the default.

+`forgotPassword` now skips issuing a new token and sending the email when the broker created one for that user within `auth.passwords.{broker}.throttle` seconds (60 by default).
+The response stays the same generic success, so it reveals nothing about the account.

+The published controller stubs (`php artisan restify:auth`) carry the same changes.
+A controller you published earlier keeps its old behaviour until you port them.

 ### Policy cache's fallback ttl is 300 seconds, not 60

 `PolicyCache::resolve()` falls back to a 300 second ttl (matching `config/restify.php`'s